cardano-foundation/cardano-academy/books/i-can-aiken/sections/48-Types_folder.md

 }
 ```

-This defines a custom type called Action.
+This defines a custom type called ```Action```.
 You use this type to represent the different actions that can be performed on a gift card.
 It has two possible values:

-Cancel: This value represents the action of canceling the gift card, rendering it unusable.
+	- ```Cancel```: This value represents the action of canceling the gift card, rendering it unusable.
-Redeem { code: ByteArray }: This value represents the action of redeeming the gift card.
-It includes a field code of type ByteArray that represents the secret code required for redemption.
-This allows the code to verify if the provided code matches the one stored in the GiftCard type.
+	- ```Redeem { code: ByteArray }```: This value represents the action of redeeming the gift card.
+It includes a field code of type ```ByteArray``` that represents the secret code required for redemption.
+This allows the code to verify if the provided code matches the one stored in the ```GiftCard``` type.

 This code sets up the necessary data types for representing a gift card and the actions that can be performed on it.
 It uses a public key hash to identify the owner and stores a secret code.
-The Action type ensures that only valid actions (canceling or redeeming) can be performed on the gift card.
+The ```Action``` type ensures that only valid actions (canceling or redeeming) can be performed on the gift card.

 ```rust
 use cardano/address.{Address}